duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

  - [Fathead Repo](https://github.com/duckduckgo/zeroclickinfo-fathead)
  - [Longtail Repo](https://github.com/duckduckgo/zeroclickinfo-longtail)

-If you get stuck or are unsure about any aspect of the process at any stage of your Instant Answer development - give us a shout via [email](mailto:open@duckduckgo.com), in the [forum](https://duck.co/ideas), on GitHub (in the relevant repo) or on IRC (on irc.freenode.net in the channel #duckduckgo)!
+If you get stuck or are unsure about any aspect of the process at any stage of your Instant Answer development - give us a shout via [email](mailto:open@duckduckgo.com), in the [forum](https://duck.co/ideas), on GitHub (in the relevant repo) or on IRC (on irc.freenode.net in the channel #duckduckgo).